daat2/online-recipe-cookware/README.md

  ## UX
-This project was developed with the User focus mind so that users can see how the system functioanlity works especially where they can add recipe and view the recipe added when logged into their profile.
+This project was developed with the User focus mind so that users can see how the system functionality works especially where they can add recipe and view the recipe added when logged into their profile.